Elements-Agency/benjaminjyoung/content/news/2026-06-02/index.md

 When I first started painting a few years ago, there was one painting I knew I had to create someday.
 Just one.
 But I also knew I wasn’t ready for it — not technically, and not emotionally.

-Even after completing “In The Dark,” despite it going on to win several awards, I still didn’t feel capable of painting it.
+Even after completing “[In The Dark](/story/in-the-dark),” despite it going on to win several awards, I still didn’t feel capable of painting it.

-Now, after finishing “I’m Sorry, It’s Cancer,” I don’t really have an excuse left when it comes to a lack of technical realism skill.
+Now, after finishing “[I’m Sorry, It’s Cancer](/story/im-sorry-its-cancer),” I don’t really have an excuse left when it comes to a lack of technical realism skill.
 If anything, I’ve started to worry more about time — in the small chance my cancer takes a turn, even though I fully believe I’ll beat it.

 Before I can reach that final painting, though, there are two darker works that need to come first.
 They foreshadow the past.Both are almost as heart-wrenching, and both are incredibly painful for me to revisit.

-This painting is the first of those pieces: “Returning the Favor.”
+This painting is the first of those pieces: “__Returning the Favor__.”
 It will mirror the next work, in an unexpected way.
-After this comes “Broken,” which takes place in the aftermath of the finale — sometime in the early morning hours of December 21st.

 {{< row-start >}}
     {{< img col="6" src="returningthefavor.jpg" alt="Beginning of a Watercolor Painting" title="Returning The Favor, Watercolor on Paper" >}}
 {{< row-end >}}

+After this comes “__Broken__,” which takes place in the aftermath of the finale — sometime in the early morning hours of December 21st.

 But a good story needs buildup.
 Before the final piece, I still need to create lighter, warmer paintings that go further back in time — works that establish the relationship and emotional connection behind it all.

-“December 20th” is the working title for that final painting.
+“__December 20th__” is the working title for that final painting.
 It will depict the darkest and most tragic moment of my life.

 After that chapter is complete, the work beyond it will return to warmth, color, and light.
 More vibrant pieces.
 More hopeful ones.

 These upcoming paintings aren’t meant to define my art as darkness alone, but to contrast against the lighter moments — because the dark makes the light shine brighter.